 GETI uncovers the latest workforce trends in oil and gas, renewables, nuclear, power and petrochemicals

-Together with Energy Jobline, we polled professionals across the oil and gas, renewables, power, nuclear and petrochemicals sectors to form the world’s most established and comprehensive energy recruitment and employment trends report.
+We surveyed professionals across the oil and gas, renewables, power, nuclear and petrochemicals sectors to form the world’s most established and comprehensive energy recruitment and employment trends report.

 More than 75% of energy professionals are considering a career change within three years, with the majority of workers favouring a switch to renewables